jamesfisher19/Spotify-Analysis/README.md

 - What are my top 5 songs for each year?
 - Which platform do I use the most to stream music?
 - How much of my listening was done while offline?
+- What time of day do I listen in different countries?
+- What time of day do I listen in general?
+- What days of the week have the most playtime?

 ---